riccardoscalco/Pykov/README.md

 >>> T.steady()
 {'A': 0.7692307692307676, 'B': 0.23076923076923028}
 ```
+Since Pykov describes the chain with a right stochatic matrix,
-The steady state $x$ is calculated with the *inverse iteration method*
+the steady state $x$ satisfies at the condition $p=pT$
+and it is calculated with the *inverse iteration method*
-$Q^t x = e$, where $Q = I - T$ and $e = (0,0,...,1)$, and the Markov
+$Q^t x = e$, where $Q = I - T$ and $e = (0,0,...,1)$.
-chains is assumed to be ergodic.
-A Markov chain is ergodic if the transition matrix is irreducible
+Moreover, the Markov chain is assumed to be ergodic, i.e. the transition matrix
+must be irreducible and acyclic.
-and acyclic, you can easily test such properties by means of
+You can easily test such properties by means of
 [NetworkX](http://networkx.github.io/), let's see how:
 ```python
 >>> import networkx as nx